stardoxx/shop-box/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Old deployed link was http://shop-box.surge.sh/ new one with continous deployment: https://nostalgic-meninsky-145a9c.netlify.app/
 ## Available Scripts

 In the project directory, you can run: